From BR Bullpen

 A schoolboy hero at Waseda Jitsugyo High School, Sadaharu Oh is the best known player from the Nippon Pro Baseball not to play in the United States.
 He led his high school to victory in the 1957 Koshien Tournament even though his pitching hand was bleeding from a ruptured blister.
 Oh ordered a teammate not to tell the manager about it due to his desire to stay in the game.

 Oh debuted with the Yomiuri Giants in 1959.
-After an inauspicious debut, when he hit just .161 with 7 homers, Oh met with a Hiroshi Arakawa, a batting coach who instilled zen and samurai training and changed his batting stance in which he raised his right leg before he swung the bat.
+After an inauspicious debut, when he hit just .161 with 7 homers, Oh worked with Hiroshi Arakawa, the Giants' batting coach who instilled zen and samurai training and changed his batting stance in which he raised his right leg before he swung the bat.
 It worked wonders.

 Beginning in 1963, Oh had a .300 batting average with at least 40 home runs for eight consecutive seasons.
 He rapidly climbed the home run charts.
 In just his 14th season, he hit his 500th home run.

 While Oh slammed home runs in Japan, Hank Aaron was attacking Babe Ruth's home run record in the United States.
 Oh was six years Aaron's junior so he had several years to catch up.
 While Aaron hit his 715th home run in 1974 age 40, Oh passed 600 home runs at age 34 in 1974.